ZK Fault Proof VM

 Overview

-A ZK fault proof VM is a succinct proof system that verifies an L2 state transition through a single cryptographic proof rather than an interactive bisection game.
+The ZK Fault Proof VM is a succinct proof system that verifies a super root state transition across all chains in the interop set through a single cryptographic proof.
 It consists of two components:

-• ZK Program: an off-chain circuit that re-executes the L2 derivation and state transition and produces a succinct proof of correctness.
+• ZK Program: an off-chain circuit that re-executes the derivation and state transitions for all chains in the interop set and produces a succinct proof of correctness.

 • On-chain Verifier: a smart contract (see IZKVerifier) that checks the proof and the committed public values in a single call.

-This is the ZK analogue of the Cannon Fault Proof VM.
-While Cannon bisects an execution trace down to a single MIPS instruction and proves it on L1, the ZK VM proves the entire block range — from a starting output root to a claimed output root — in one shot.
+This is the ZK analogue of SuperFaultDisputeGame.
+Where the fault proof bisects an execution trace down to a single instruction, the ZK VM proves the entire block range across all chains — from one super root to the next — in a single on-chain call.

 ZK Program